jeremy-rifkin/libassert/README.md

     enum class literal_format_mode {
-        infer, // infer literal formats based on the assertion condition no_variations, // don't do any literal format variations, just default fixed_variations // use a fixed set of formats always; note the default format will always be used };
+        infer, // infer literal formats based on the assertion condition no_variations, // don't do any literal format variations, just default fixed_variations // always use a fixed set of formats (in addition to the default format) };
     void set_literal_format_mode(literal_format_mode);

     enum class literal_format : unsigned {
-        // integers and floats are decimal by default, chars are of course chars, and everything else only has one
+        // integers and floats are decimal by default, chars are of course chars, and everything
-        // format that makes sense
-        default_format = 0,
+        // else only has one format that makes sense default_format = 0,
         integer_hex = 1,
         integer_octal = 2,